NotRealKomar/assignments/node-js-express-rest-api-assignment.md

 2. Use an SQL database of your choice to store data (preferrably MySQL or PostgreSQL).
 Add a setup guide to the README.md file.
 All DB parameters must be stored in `.env` file

-3. Use Express.JS or Nest.JS framework for API
+3. Use TypeScript and Express.JS or Nest.JS framework for API

 4. All services should be covered by unit tests with at least couple of cases when applicable (use Jest as a testing framework)